gtolomei/treant/README.md

 # TRaining Evasion-Aware decisioN Trees

 This repository contains the source code associated with the method proposed by Calzavara _et al._ in their ... research paper entitled "_TREANT: Training Evasion-Aware Decision Trees_" \[more information available at: [arXiv.org](https://arxiv.org/abs/1907.01197)\]<br />
-The name [TREANT](https://en.wikipedia.org/wiki/Treant) comes from the "Dungeons & Dragons" roleplaying game, where it identifies giant tree-like fictional creatures.
+The name [TREANT](https://en.wikipedia.org/wiki/Treant) comes from the "_Dungeons & Dragons_" roleplaying game, where it identifies giant tree-like fictional creatures.

 # Goal